tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/计费项/流量费用_intl_en.md

-Traffic is the accumulated value of data traffic generated when you use and access COS, such as public network upstream traffic, public network downstream traffic, private network upstream traffic, private network downstream traffic, and CDN origin-pull traffic.
+Traffic is the accumulated value of data traffic generated when you use and access COS, including public network upstream traffic, public network downstream traffic, private network upstream traffic, private network downstream traffic, and CDN origin-pull traffic.
 COS charges you by the accumulated traffic usage.

 >?
 For more information on storage classes, see [Storage Class Overview](https://intl.cloud.tencent.com/document/product/436/30925).